stomp/stomp-spec/src/stomp-specification-1.1.md

 * `\c` translates to `:`
 * `\\` translates to `\`

+Undefined escape sequences such as '\r' MUST be treated as a fatal protocol error.
 Conversely when encoding frame headers, the reverse transformation MUST be applied.